top of page

 Your true nature and original true state is 'Mauna' (silence).
 From that true state of yours, you come out to function in the world.
 Or in other words, your true source state is 'Mauna', which means that you go out to the world to function temporarily from the state of silence and not the other way round.
 But you’re always anchored in your state of 'Mauna' (silence).

-Habitual conditioning of the mind, makes you think that you have lost silence, which is not at all correct.
-How can leave your source or be away from your source?
+Habitual conditioning of the mind makes you think that you have lost silence, which is not at all correct.
+How can you leave your source or be away from your source?
 So, no matter how you’re functioning in the world, knowing and holding on to that wisdom that “my source is Silence and that never changes; but I am operating in the world temporarily, based on my prarabdha (prescribed) karma.
 And that is absolutely ok to be that way.
 Only this wisdom will free you.
 Anything else is just a temporary patch.
 Mauna Yogam is a simple Silent sitting.

 What is Atma Vichara (Self-enquiry)?